Evan's Computer Recommendations

 2. Virus Protection

-Viruses are programs that run on your computer that you don't want to run on your computer that cause damage to your computer (or you) somehow.
+Viruses are programs that run on your computer that you don't want to run on your computer that might cause damage to your computer (or you) somehow.

 To get rid of viruses, install either McAfee or Norton's programs.